-Including an HTML parser is optional, but a warning is given if one is not included.
+Including the HTML parser is optional, but you will get a warning if none is included.
 If that's the case, BeautifulSoup uses the HTML parser included in Python's standard library.
 Although other parsers are permitted, we have no need for them in our examples.

-Once the document is stored, we can use prettify() to view the HTML.
-The prettify() method returns a string that can be printed to represent the Beautiful-Soup object in a readable format.
+Once the document is stored, we can use prettify() to print the HTML in a readable format.
 This will be useful later to make sure we are getting the correct HTML from websites.